On this page

 - social canteens

 Only certified providers can offer social services.
-Certification is issued based on quality standards drafted by the MLFSPE and the verification of social inspection to:
+Certification is issued based on quality standards drafted by the Ministry of Labour and Social Solidarity and the verification of social inspection to:

 - Public institutions, organised by the local public authorities

-Social services aiming at young people with a focus on the young people leaving the special protection system, providing them with support measures (housing or accommodation, daily allowance), at request and for a limited period of time, in accordance with the Law no. 292/2011 of social assistance.
+Social services aiming at young people with a focus on the young people leaving the special protection system are offering support measures (housing or accommodation, daily allowance), to these young people at request and for a limited period of time, in accordance with the Law no. 292/2011 of social assistance.

 Any social service is only provided at request.
 Not all certified services are available in all communities, not even in big cities.
-A map of certified social services providers have been released by the Ministry of Labour and Social Protection in December 2016.
+A map of certified social services providers have been released by the Ministry of Labour and Social Solidarity in December 2016 and it is constantly updated.
+On the other hand, a map of necessary social services is also available, informing the social policy decision makers and potential social services providers on the existing needs.

 Young people until 26, if they are attending any school or educational institution, benefit from state health insurance.